Reddyprashant/Cerence-CodingChallenge/README.md

     5. Open Postman

        a.
-Generate the token using GET method and URI http://localhost:8080/v1/token
+Generate the token using GET method and URI http://localhost:8080/v1/token and Token validity is for 2 minutes after 2 minutes we should generate the new token

        b.
 To generate the fibonacci sequence